Dimer models and group actions: Construction of symmetric dimer models

 \begin{proof} Let $s_1$ and $s_2$ be the pair of primitive side segments of $\Delta$ incident to $\frakc$.
 The assumption implies that $\{s_1, s_2\} \cap \{gs_1, gs_2\} = \emptyset$ if $g \frakc \ne \frakc$.
 Moreover, we have $g s_i \ne s_i$ for any non-trivial $g \in H$.

 We use the operation in \cite[Section 10.1]{Ishii-Ueda_DMSMC} for each corner in the orbit of $\frakc$.
 In \cite[Algorithm 10.1(1)]{Ishii-Ueda_DMSMC}, we take a pair $(z_1, z_2)$ of zigzag paths corresponding to $\frakc$.
 This means that the homology classes of $z_1$ and $z_2$ are normal to $s_1$ and $s_2$ respectively.
 Notice that although $s_i$ and $gs_i$ are different for $g\ne1$, they might be contained in the same side of $\Delta$ and in that case $z_i$ and $gz_i$ might coincide.
 We claim that by suitably choosing $z_i$, we may assume $g z_i \ne z_i$ for any non-trivial $g \in H$.
-In order to achieve this, choose a generic stability parameter $\theta$ invariant under $H$, such as the $v_0$-generated stability for the fixed vertex $v_0$.
-Then for each lattice point in $\Delta$, there is a unique $\theta$-stable perfect matching corresponding to it.
-For a pair of adjacent lattice points on the boundary of $\Delta$, the symmetric difference of the corresponding $\theta$-stable perfect matchings is a zigzag path whose slope is the normal vector to the side containing them.
-Let $z_i$ be the zigzag path obtained as the symmetric difference of the perfect matchings corresponding to the endpoints of $s_i$.
-Since $\theta$ is invariant, the action of $H$ on the set of perfect matchings preserves the $\theta$-stability and hence $g z_i$ corresponds to $gs_i$ for $g \in H$.
-Therefore, the assumption $g s_i \ne s_i$ implies $g z_i \ne z_i$.